10. Ivory Coast (VTE)

 This visa took me 7 years.
 First I tried for a year or so to get a visa from the former danish ambassador to Saudi – I have friends who know him personally.
 He declined.
 I then waited for a couple of years for an executive in a large corporation who had promised to bring me on a business trip.
 I also tried for a transit visa and considered (not too seriously though) converting to Islam to get a visa to go to Mecca.
 In the end I went on group tour with an american company organising business visa invitations for tourists in a group – provided we bought a 4.000 USD pr person trip (!)
 This is the ONLY country I have visited as a part of a group tour.
 Even with this invitation things were tricky we needed to fill out the enjazit (electronic registration like ESTA) online and in Arabic only and needed to use a visa agency since the embassy in Copenhagen does not allow personal attendance.
 Our trip (With 3 friends for ‘The Travellers Club of Denmark’) covered Jeddah, Mecca (ring road only), Abha, Medina, Mada’in Saleh and Riyadh.
 The trip included four domestic flights, guides and rental 4WD cars, hotels and food.
 We were (as far as I know) the first danish group tourists for at least a decade. (pics here).
 Note that in december 2018 a temporary eVisa for a motor sports event was granted – and there are plans to repeat this for coming special events.

-For Chad you need an invitation from some official contact within the country.
-Tricky to find but in the end I found one and visa was straightforward via Berlin embassy.
+Uzbekistan required a LOI (got it from Stantours) and a personal appointment at embassy in Bishkek.
+There was a very long queue, I was given a very high number in the queue, but a nice russian guy helped me enter with him (he was first in line) – and I got it that same day.
 Congo (DRC) was also tricky but visumservice.dk helped me with a special (secret) contact here in Denmark who could issue the visa.
 Rep. of Congo i got in Kinshasa in a few days.
 Central African Republic visa I also got in Kinshasa in a few days.
 Gabon visa I got same day in Sao Tome.
 Nigeria can be very tricky – I applied in Stockholm sent lots of docs and filled out a very long electronical form – fortunately the visa came back pretty fast.